-Bulls select Illinois’ Dosunmu with 38th pick in draft
+Chicago Bulls take Illinois’ Ayo Dosunmu at No. 38 in draft

+CHICAGO (AP) — Ayo Dosunmu was sure of one thing.
+No way were there 37 players better than him in this draft.

+If he’s entering the NBA with a bit of chip on his shoulder, the Illinois star guard can take some comfort knowing he will be playing for his hometown team.

-CHICAGO (AP) — The Chicago Bulls drafted Illinois star guard Ayo Dosunmu with the No. 38 pick on Thursday, adding an aggressive backcourt scorer who helped the Illini emerge as one of the nation’s best teams.
+The Chicago Bulls drafted Dosunmu with the No. 38 overall pick on Thursday, adding an aggressive backcourt scorer who helped the Illini emerge as one of the nation’s best teams.

+“This is like an unreal feeling,” he said.
+“I can’t really explain how I’m feeling right now.
+I’ve just got to let it die down.
+I grew up watching Chicago every day, every game.”

-A Chicago product, Dosunmu 20.1 points, 6.3 rebounds, and 5.3 assists and helped lead Illinois to the Big Ten Tournament championship.
+A Chicago product who played at Morgan Park High, Dosunmu averaged 20.1 points, 6.3 rebounds, and 5.3 assists as a junior and helped lead Illinois to the Big Ten Tournament championship last season.
 The top-seeded Illini lost to Loyola Chicago in the second round of the NCAA Tournament as a struggling Dosunmu finished with nine points and six turnovers.

+But in his mind, he was a first-round talent, with the scoring and playmaking skills that will translate to the next level.
+Bulls executive vice president of basketball operations Arturas Karnisovas hopes that’s what happens.

+“I think he has high expectations of himself,” Karnisovas said.
+“I spoke to him after we drafted him.
+He was real excited with his family around.
+He’s just looking forward to getting into the gym.”

 The Bulls traded their first-round pick to Orlando as part of the midseason deal for Nikola Vucevic, assuming the two-time All-Star center would help them make a playoff run last year.
 It didn’t work out that way.